ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `title`: The NFO title or the filename of the video (without extension)
 - `genre`: The video genre
 - `tag`: The video tag
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the video
 - `plot`: The video plot
 - `studio`: The video studio
 - `actor`: An actor from the video